arnokha/common_convolutions/README.md

 Examining 3x3 convolutional filters that are common in pretrained object recognition networks.
 Networks used (from Pytorch): resnet18, alexnet, squeezenet, vgg16, inception

-Information about the actual weights in filters.txt
+Information about the top 100 filters in filters.txt

 Note: only input convs included as of now